kiml42/SpaceCombatSimulation/README.md

         Destruction only leaves objects with a rigibdbody and a health controller TargetPickers have option to kull all but the best x.
         Prevent fluttery torpedoes.
-        Make turrets account for the thing they're on's rotation.
         Eyeball turret

     option for spaceships that don't break up